djdembeck/Audnexus.bundle/README.md

 ## 🧐 About <a name = "about"></a>

 The aim of this project is to automate as much as possible, and make some intelligent, transparent choices for the user.
 All data used by this plugin is sourced from the parent aggregator, [audnex.us](https://github.com/djdembeck/audnexus).

-Files are expected/tested with common audiobook [file structure](https://support.plex.tv/articles/200265296-adding-music-media-from-folders/) and tags, specifically from either [Bragi Books](https://github.com/djdembeck/bragibooks) or [Seanap's guide](https://github.com/seanap/Plex-Audiobook-Guide).
-Specifically, you are expected to have the following structure: `Author Name/Book Name/Book Name: Subtitle.m4b`
+By using the audnexus API, searches and matches, which are cached, are greatly accelerated over scraping each search and item page from HTML.
+Additionally, the API can have multiple sources of data used for each book entry.

+Audnexus will first search a book/author to see if it's come across it before.
+If it's found, it returns them straight away.
+If not, it requests that the aggregator import all the available data.
+Thus, the more people who use audnexus' client plugins, the faster the API will be and more data complete.
+You can also run a fork of the API yourself, see the above repo on how to do that.

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+Getting the agent up and running is a very smooth process, whether this is your first foray into audiobooks or you are migrating a library from another audiobooks agent.
+We look forward to getting you high quality data!

+NOTE: Data is currently only available for the US region.

 ### Prerequisites

 - Plex Media Server `v1.24.4.5081` or greater.
 - `git` installed on system, as this is the preferred method of installing/updating the agent.
 You can also extract the zip instead.
+- Files are expected to be in/tested with common audiobook [file structure](https://support.plex.tv/articles/200265296-adding-music-media-from-folders/) and tags, specifically from either [Bragi Books](https://github.com/djdembeck/bragibooks) or [Seanap's guide](https://github.com/seanap/Plex-Audiobook-Guide).
+In particular, you are expected to have the following structure: `Author Name/Book Name/Book Name: Subtitle.m4b` with `album` and `albumartist` tags.
+This is imperative for proper matching!

 ### Installing